estore digital advertising

 So what is ZMOT and why is it relevant?

 ZMOT stands for the “Zero Moment Of Truth”, coined by Google it describes the ‘new’ first step that is now occurring in the consumer decision making process.
 Sound familiar?
 Procter and Gamble coined the First Moment of Truth (FMOT) describing the first point of interaction a customer has when they pick up a product off the shelf and decide whether to purchase it.
-Smart devices have seen consumer’s connection with the ZMOT flourish.
+Smart devices have seen consumers search for information, making their connection with the ZMOT flourish.
 Access to rich, comparative product information anywhere, anytime, means many of us have significant interaction with a brand or product well before we decide to purchase, and that’s if we arrive in-store at all.

 ZMOT The Consumer Decision Making Process